- Determine your submission deadline and plan backwards from there.

 - Week 4 – Tasks: Work on literature, write introduction.

-Especially for tasks that initially do not produce visible results, the Pomodoro Technique can help you visualize small progress and supports your:
+Especially for tasks that do not produce visible results straightaway, the Pomodoro Technique can help you visualize small progress and supports your:

 - Time management